outpaddling/LPJS/README.md

 for Resource Management", but is no longer simple by any stretch of the imagination).

-As such, overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups that have no ready access to centralized HPC resources.
+Overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups that have no ready access to centralized HPC resources.
 In some venues, centralizing HPC into one massive cluster improves utilization